antonmihaylov/OpenXmlTemplates/README.md

 </div>

 With the library you can easily:
-* Replace text with variables
+* Create word templates using only content controls and their tags
+* Replace the content controls in a template with acutal data from any source (json and a dictionary are natively supported)
-* Repeat text based on a list
+* Repeat text based on a list (with nested variables and lists)
 * Conditionaly remove text section
 * Specify a singular and a plural word that should be used conditionaly, based of the length of a list